Carroll School Curriculum

 NOTE: Single courses are one semester in length.

-The following courses are the degree requirements for all Carroll School students.
-Students in the classes of 2016, 2017, and 2018 are required to take the classes listed below but should note the changes that result from the new Carroll School curriculum.
+The degree requirements for all Carroll School students are listed below.
+Students should also note the changes that resulted from the new Carroll School curriculum.

 Each item lists the recommended year to take the course.

-- ECON1131 (formerly EC131) Principles of Microeconomics (freshman or sophomore)
+- ECON1131 Principles of Microeconomics (freshman or sophomore)

-- ECON1132 (formerly EC132) Principles of Macroeconomics (freshman or sophomore)
+- ECON1132 Principles of Macroeconomics (freshman or sophomore)

-- OPER2235 (formerly MD235) Math for Management Science (sophomore) For students in the class of 2016 and following years, please see the new curriculum requirements for other options on satisfying this requirement.
+- OPER2235 Math for Management Science (sophomore) Please see the new curriculum requirements for other options on satisfying this requirement.

 With the exception of MGMT3099 Strategic Management, all Carroll School requirements should be completed by the end of the junior year.
 Students who have transferred, who have done a semester or year abroad, or who have had deficiencies may have to modify their schedules somewhat.